 - Create unique character voices

 When writing multiple characters in the first-person, pay attention to each of their voices.
 First-person POV is a comfortable choice for many first time writers.
 However, make sure that you create a unique voice for each character.
-They should have their way of talking, their interests, tics, etc. Avoid having every character talk precisely alike; not only will this confuse your reader, but worst it will bore them.
+They should have their own way of talking, unique interests, tics, etc. Avoid having every character talk exactly alike; not only will this confuse your reader, but worst it will bore them.

 2. Don’t use italics for thoughts.

-In books where authors employ the use of third-person POV, we’ll often see thoughts in italics.
+In books where authors use the third-person POV, we’ll often see thoughts written in italics.
 This formatting is not required in the first-person point of view, though.
 If the reader has a single character’s perspective, they will know who is thinking.
 No italics needed.

 3. Introduce your character before you do anything else